hknutzen/Netspoc/technical.markdown

 with loop clusters, search space is reduced to those loops that are actually and necessarily passed on the path from source to destination.

-{% include image.html src="./images/cluster_navigation.png" title="Path trough a loop cluster:" description="Only loops 1, 3 and 5 need to be passed on a way from source to destination." %}
+{% include image.html src="./images/cluster_navigation.png" title="Path trough a loop cluster:" description="Only Loop1 Exit, Loop1, Loop3 and Loop5 need to be passed on a way from source to destination." %}

 To identify these loops, `cluster_navigation` is called with the nodes where the loop cluster is entered and left as arguments.
 It